 Trees, trees, and more trees.
 That was the promise when Steve signed me up to ride with him on the Cascade Bicycle Club High Pass Challenge September 7th.
 Steve has some pretty natural gifts on the bicycle, not the least of which is that he weighs about 70lbs less than I do so despite his relative newness in the sport, he can pretty much smoke me on the hills.
 He also enlisted Greg, who is also new to biking but comes from the ultra marathon world so he's no slouch either.

 We a got up early, well, I got up at 6 since the ride didn't start until 7 and fumbled around with some Raisin Bran and other sundries.
 Steve and Greg were already primed and pumped as witnessed here.
-I didn't know we were supposed to match.
-That's Greg left, Steve right.
+I didn't know we were supposed to ma

 Everyone was in assorted performance gear and seemed to have the latest and greatest bicycles and gadgets.
 Notice the sweet not-hydration pack that Steve is sporting.
 I was wearing wool for the day and so the dudes thought they might bring some extra clothing for the day too.
 As it turned out, this pack had a streamlining effect on ole Steve and, well, we'll find out later how that turned up.
 Steve in foreground.